rm-hull/luma.lcd/doc/intro.rst

 Introduction
 ============
-Luma.LCD provides a Python3 interface to small LCD displays connected to Raspberry Pi and other linux-based single-board computers (SBC).
+luma.lcd provides a Python3 interface to small LCD displays connected to Raspberry Pi and other Linux-based single-board computers (SBC).
 It provides a Pillow-compatible drawing canvas, and other functionality to support:

 * scrolling/panning capability,